Dean-Sockalingum/staff-rota-system/ACADEMIC_PAPER_TEMPLATE.md

 [8] Ernst, A. T., Jiang, H., Krishnamoorthy, M., & Sier, D. (2004).
 Staff scheduling and rostering: A review of applications, methods and models. *European Journal of Operational Research*, 153(1), 3-27.

 [9] Meyer auf'm Hofe, H. (2001).
-Solving rostering tasks as constraint optimization.
+Solving rostering tasks as constraint optimisation.
 In *International Conference on the Practice and Theory of Automated Timetabling* (pp. 191-212).
 Springer.

 [10] Mozos, I. M., Alcaraz, J., & García, A. S. (2010).
 Heuristics for rostering utility workers. *Journal of the Operational Research Society*, 61(10), 1564-1571.